 The Company is exposed to movements in foreign exchange rates due to any realisation of its investment in Snorkel International being denominated in foreign currencies.
-The carrying amount of the company's investment in Snorkel International at 31 December 2021, which is denominated in USD, is £19.1m (2020: £19.1m).
-During 2021, the GBP to USD exchange rate averaged 1.3751 with a low of 1.3191 and a high of 1.4208.
+The carrying amount of the company's investment in Snorkel International at 31 December 2022, which is denominated in USD, is £19.1m (2021: £19.1m).
+During 2022, the GBP to USD exchange rate averaged 1.2372 with a low of 1.0676 and a high of 1.3733.
+See critical accounting estimates and key judgements on page 21 for further details of the impact of changes in the exchange rates.
 The company has no other material assets or liabilities denominated in foreign currencies.
 If appropriate the Company can use currency derivative financial instruments such as foreign exchange contracts to reduce exposure.
 These were not used in the period.